cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/traces/google/GoogleMachineEventsTraceReader.rst

    Process "machine events" trace files from \ `Google Cluster Data <https://github.com/google/cluster-data/blob/master/ClusterData2011_2.md>`_\ .
 When a trace file is \ :java:ref:`processed <process()>`\ , it creates a list of available \ :java:ref:`Host`\ s for every line with a zero timestamp and the \ :java:ref:`event type <getEventType()>`\  equals to \ :java:ref:`MachineEventType.ADD`\ , meaning that such Hosts will be immediately available at the simulation start.
 Hosts addition events with timestamp greater than zero will be scheduled to be added just at the specified type.
 In the same way, Hosts removal are accordingly scheduled.

    Such trace files are the ones inside the machine_events sub-directory of downloaded Google traces.
 The instructions to download the traces are provided in the link above.
-A spreadsheet that makes it easier to understand the trace files structure is provided in docs/google-cluster-data-samples.xlsx
+A spreadsheet that makes it easier to understand the structure of trace files is provided in docs/google-cluster-data-samples.xlsx

    The documentation for fields and values were obtained from the Google Cluster trace documentation in the link above.
 It's strongly recommended to read such a documentation before trying to use this class.